-- Week 3: Party like a King or Queen
+- Party like a medieval King or Queen

 We’d love to hear what you get up to – please share your #LearningWithHES with us online!

-PS – If you’ve got through all the activities and are hungry for more, check out our Learn at Home page for even more ideas!
+PS – If you’ve got through all the activities and are hungry for more, check out our Learn, Create & Play pages for even more ideas!